top of page

 Here's how...

-From seated position, interlace the fingers and reach your arms up to the ceiling.
+From a seated position, interlace your fingers and raise your arms to the ceiling.
 Take a deep breath to reach as high as you can.

-You can move around gently here to see where your body needs more of a stretch.
+You can move around gently here to see where your body needs more stretch.
 As you exhale, release your hands back down by your side.
 Repeat this 6-8 times.

 6. Wrist and forearm stretch

 Why?
-We do so many repetitive movements when using a computer all day, your hands and wrists become tired and tense.
+Because we perform so many repetitive movements when using a computer all day, our hands and wrists become tired and tense.

 Here’s how…

 Bring the palms of your hands together, elbows out.
-Slowly rotate hands forwards until you feel a stretch.
-Hold for slow count of 10.
+Slowly rotate your hands forward until you feel a stretch.
+Hold for a slow count of 10.
 Repeat 3 – 5 times

 7. Seated hip stretch